PX4/PX4-user_guide/en/flight_controller/pixhawk_series.md

 * [Pixhawk Mini](../flight_controller/pixhawk_mini.md)
 * [Pixhawk 3 Pro](../flight_controller/pixhawk3_pro.md)

-> **Note** This list is not exhaustive!
-In particular it does not include devices that have used hardware designs without complying with the open source license, or cloned product designs without licensing them.
+> **Note** This list is not exhaustive.
+It includes popular boards, and boards that have been used by our flight test team!

 <!--